sathishprasad/Image-Captioning-with-Transformers--Transforming-Visual-Content-into-Audio-for-the-Visually-Impaired/README.md

 ## Project Overview

-This project, titled "Image Captioning with Transformers," was developed as the final coursework for the subject Modern Analytics.
-The primary focus was on leveraging Convolutional Neural Networks (CNN) in conjunction with transformers to facilitate image captioning.
-CNNs were employed to process image features, while transformers were utilized for generating descriptive captions.
+The "Image Captioning with Transformers" project was initially undertaken as a team assignment for our Modern Analytics course, focusing on the integration of Convolutional Neural Networks (CNNs) and transformers for image captioning.
+During this phase, we primarily used CNNs for image feature extraction and transformers for caption generation.
+However, over the break, I took the initiative to further refine and enhance the project's accuracy, to improve the overall performance of the image captioning system.

 ## Technologies and Tools Used